maito610/ginko-udf/readme.md

 mvn clean package
 ```

-This will download all dependencies, compile the sources and build the jar and copy it to `libs` folder.
+This will download all dependencies, compile the sources and build the jar and copy it to `/libs` folder.

 Main dependencies are: